FEMR/femr/CONTRIBUTING.md

 8. Ensure the Project SDK is java version 1.7, click finish
 9. Create a file named application.dev.conf in the conf folder, copy and paste the information from application.example.conf in it.
 Change the information to match your database, username, and password.
 10. Create a database in mySQL with the same name as the database in the connection string inside of application.dev.conf
 11. Under Run, select Edit configurations.
-Create a new Play 2.0 application and add config.file // /absolute/location/to/conf/application.dev.conf to the environment variables.
+Create a new Play 2.0 application and add the following environment variables:
+     [config.file // /absolute/location/to/conf/application.dev.conf]
+     [user.dir // /absolute/location/to/femr]
 12. Run
-13. Contact kevin.zurek@teamfemr.org for an IntelliJ IDEA liscense key
+13. Contact kevin.zurek@teamfemr.org for an IntelliJ IDEA liscense key or with any issues configuring IntelliJ.

 # Git